Not Just Another Fluffy Article About Recession Proofing Your Manufacturing Business

 • They won’t spend the money even if they did have the marketer.

-I have seen dozens of manufacturers that were so screwed up they couldn’t answer the phone, deliver product on time, keep staff, or clean their facility in 15 years, but they still made money!
+You might be saying: “there’s no way it’s that simple!”
+The reason I am sticking to my statement is that I have seen countless manufacturers that were so screwed up they couldn’t answer the phone, deliver product on time, keep staff, or clean their facility in 15 years, but they still made money!
 Lot’s of it.
 Why?
 Because they were getting lots of leads and it allowed them to outrun their deficiencies.

-Lead generation should be your number one focus for recession proofing
+Lead generation should be your number one focus for long-term stability

 There’s plenty of folks out there who will disagree with me on this, in fact I’ve met plenty of consultants who would spend months creating business plans and doing brand positioning exercises, or pushing lean processes, and anyone can find hundreds of articles that talk about the need for automation or liquidity.
 The reason I’m right about this (and that I’m writing about this), is that you could do all of those things and still not make a dime, but if you are generating lots of leads, closing deals, and making a margin, you could ignore the rest of it and still make money.
 Before I offend anyone I like, many of whom run manufacturing support service organizations, those activities, processes, and procedures like Six Sigma, positioning, succession plans, culture development, and more are important, and they will make your business much more successful.
 The issue is, that they don’t matter if you aren’t making money.